Bunkai9448/NHL-07_public/Audio-asf/StreamAudioEdit.md

 ![Hex Editor Image](https://github.com/Bunkai9448/NHL-07_public/blob/main/Audio-asf/hex_streams.viv.png)

 3) In the hex editor go to output.asf and copy the whole file.
-Plave the cursor at the hex numbers section.
+Place the cursor at the hex numbers section.
 4) Now go to offset 00000500 in streams.viv (green rectangle) in the hex editor and paste (ctrl+B) the data from step 3).
 Save the file streams.viv.
 You are done!!

 ![Hex Editor Image 2](https://github.com/Bunkai9448/NHL-07_public/blob/main/Audio-asf/hex2_streams.viv.png)

-Footnote: The pedestrian way, expalined above, does not changes the offsets, just the audio data.
+Footnote: The pedestrian way, expalined above, does not change the offsets, just the audio data.
 This is why it works.

 ## Alternative